pool

 })

-The completion callback executes when: - All workers have completed processing - Errors occurred but pool continued (WithContinueOnError()
+The completion callback executes when: - All workers have completed processing - Errors occurred but pool continued (WithContinueOnError()) - Does not execute on context cancellation

-when workers need to submit items to another pool - Pool completion callback helps coordinate multi-stage processing - Errors in completion callback are included in pool’s error result
+Important notes: - Use Submit when sending items from a single goroutine - Use Send when workers need to submit items to another pool - Pool completion callback helps coordinate multi-stage processing - Errors in completion callback are included in pool’s error result

 Optional parameters¶